-It appears that the expanded DCEITC for childless workers is not only providing additional income support and security for relatively low-income wage households, encouraging labor market participation and further enhancing the anti-poverty effects, the DCEITC is also helping to offset city income, sales and excise taxes for a growing number of income earners in low income households.
-Additionally, it may be that the DCEITC is also incentivizing continued city residency for a growing number of the city's lowest income earners with higher refundable tax credits that could be used to help counter the rapidly rising costs of living in the city.
+The expanded DCEITC for childless workers provides additional income support and security for the city's lowest income earners, encourages labor market participation, and helps to facilitate poverty alleviation.
+But, it may also be incentivizing continued city residency for a growing number of the city's lowest income earners through higher refundable tax credits that could be used to help counter the rapidly rising costs of living in the city.